-Texts: 1.
-DESIGN FOR ELECTRICAL AND COMPUTER ENGINEERS, McGraw-Hill (chapter 3)

-2. SENIOR DESIGN FOR ELECTRICAL AND COMPUTER ENGINEERINGS STUDENTS, Pearson Custom Publishing (3 chapters)

-Reference materials: Depends upon the group's project.
+- Texts: 1.
+DESIGN FOR ELECTRICAL AND COMPUTER ENGINEERS, McGraw-Hill (chapter 3) - 2.
+SENIOR DESIGN FOR ELECTRICAL AND COMPUTER ENGINEERINGS STUDENTS, Pearson Custom Publishing (3 chapters) - Reference materials: Depends upon the group's project.
 Consultation with appropriate faculty and professionals is encouraged.
-Cite all your sources for information in your reports.
+Cite all your sources for information in your reports. - Software: Varies by Project, Circuit Simulation Software, Schematic Capture Software, PCB Software, Matlab, Zeemax, Light Tools, etc.

-Software: Varies by Project, Circuit Simulation Software, Schematic Capture Software, your performance on attendance, exam performance, presentation performance, and final project documentation, as described later.
+Attendance in class is required.
+Assignments are due when collected by the instructor.
+All or only a part of the collected homework may be graded.
+All exams are mandatory.
+The final grade will be based on your performance on attendance, exam performance, presentation performance, and final project documentation, as described later.
 In addition, failure to comply with course requirements or expectations may result in a lower grade as determined to be appropriate by the instructor.